plundering/plunder-reference/doc/MACHINE_SPEC.md

 Persistence uses a snapshot-and-event-log model, with all logged processes sharing a single event log.

 Processes are just Plunder values.
-The formal state of a machine is (Array Val).
-Actually (Bag Val), since there is no ordering.
+A formal snapshot of all state in a machine is (Array Val).

-The runtime doesn't keep any sort of "hidden state" about processes.
-It doesn't assign process IDs, it doesn't have a permission system.
+The runtime doesn't keep any sort of "hidden state" about processes: the entirety of the system should be resumable from an (Array Val).
+It doesn't have a permission system.
 Everything is controlled directly by the plunder-code of the process.

 For example, we have `sleep_until_timestamp`, not `sleep_for_microseconds`.
 If we instead had the latter, it would be a
 problem: the starting-time is not a part of the formal state.

 Because of that, processes provide a set of "claims" as a part of their state.
-"I am Process-Id 5",  "I have the public identity $key", etc.
+"I am Local Address 5",  "I have the public identity $key", etc.

 Processes interact with the world by making requests to the runtime system and getting responses.
 The set of active requests is provided